MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 ## Other possible causes of recovery queuing - Single Threaded Redo

 SQL Server introduced parallel recovery for secondary replica databases in SQL Server 2016.
-If you are experiencing recovery queuing while running SQL Server 2012 or SQL Server 2014, upgrading to newer versions may improve redo performance in your production environment.
+If you're experiencing recovery queuing while running SQL Server 2012 or SQL Server 2014, upgrading to newer versions may improve redo performance in your production environment.

 Single threaded redo can occur even on later, more advanced SQL Server versions where parallel recovery architecture is used, On these versions, a SQL Server instance can use up to 100 threads for parallel redo.
 Depending on the number of processors and availability group databases, parallel redo threads are allocated and the number approaches 100 total threads.
 In such a case, when the 100 thread redo thread limit is reached some databases in the availability group are assigned a single redo thread.